Bloodmallet/wowtc/docs/character/class-trivia.md

 | 2 | 18% |
 | 1 | 80% |

-An alternative approach is to assume 1 additional Overload to be the starting point of this talent.
-This starting point has a 20% chance to upgrade itself to at least 2 Overloads.
-These 2 Overloads again have a 20% chance to upgrade themselves to 3 Overloads.

 !!! info "How to reproduce"
     1. Cast [Lightning Bolt](https://www.wowhead.com/spell=188196/lightning-bolt) and [Earth Shock](https://www.wowhead.com/spell=8042/earth-shock) at a target dummy.
     1. Filter the log to [Lightning Bolt](https://www.wowhead.com/spell=188196/lightning-bolt) and their Overloads right after casting [Earth Shock](https://www.wowhead.com/spell=8042/earth-shock).